senithkay/vscode-extensions-public/README.md

 <img src="https://github.com/wso2/ballerina-plugin-vscode/blob/main/resources/images/low-code-view.gif?raw=true" width="100%" />

 Ballerina allows you to visualize a program written in Ballerina as a graphical representation via the features below.
-This displays the logic and network interaction of a function or a service resource making it easy to understand the source.
+This displays the logic and network interaction of a function or a service resource, making it easy to understand the source.

 - Sequence Diagram view
 - Project Design view